shader-slang/slang/docs/proposals/006-artifact-container-format.md

 ### JSON options

-One way of dealing with the 'bag of options' issue would be to just make the runtime json options representation, describe options.
+One way of dealing with the 'bag of options' issue would be to just make the runtime JSON options representation, describe options.
 Merging JSON at a most basic level is straight forward.
 For certain options it may make sense to have them describe adding, merging or replacing.
 We could add this control via adding a key prefix.

 ```JSON
 {